awsdocs/aws-transit-gateway-guide/doc_source/network-manager-monitor-console.md

 ## Events<a name="network-manager-events"></a>

 On the **Events** page, you can view the system events that describe changes in your global network\.
-For more information, see [Monitoring Your Global Network with CloudWatch Events](monitoring-events.md)\.
+For more information, see [Monitoring your global network with CloudWatch Events](monitoring-events.md)\.

 ## Monitoring<a name="network-manager-monitoring"></a>

 On the **Monitoring** page, you can view CloudWatch metrics for the transit gateways, VPN connections, and on\-premises resources in your global network\.
-For more information, see [Monitoring Your Global Network with Amazon CloudWatch Metrics](monitoring-cloudwatch-metrics.md)\.
+For more information, see [Monitoring your global network with Amazon CloudWatch metrics](monitoring-cloudwatch-metrics.md)\.